Why a C++/CLI Wrapper Is Often the Right Way to Call Native DLLs from C# - Compared with P/Invoke

 }

-6.2.
-What a P/Invoke path starts to look like
+// What a C-API bridge tends to look like

 extern "C"